 Wearing wrist braces, stretching, taking frequent rest breaks, and using over-the-counter pain relievers can help manage mild carpal tunnel syndrome symptoms.
+Rest, as well as splinting the wrist in a neutral position along with hand therapy with nerve gliding exercises and injections may also be effective.
 However, if you are finding these conservative approaches to be insufficient in relieving your pain, your doctor may suggest you consider surgical treatment.

 Ultrasound-guided carpal tunnel release with the SX-One MicroKnife is an alternative to traditional endoscopic or open surgery that is ideal for the busy modern woman.
 Your doctor will use ultrasound to view critical anatomy in the wrist and hand, then create space to transect the transverse carpal ligament (TCL) while protecting sensitive anatomic structures.
 This approach provides a short recovery time, so most women can return to work or their regular activities within three to six days.
 Unlike with endoscopic or open surgery, post-operative physical therapy is generally not required.

 Contact Our Office Today for Carpal Tunnel Treatment